Transcatheter Closure of Patent Ductus Arteriosus in Children

 What do I need to know about transcatheter closure of patent ductus arteriosus (PDA)?

 Transcatheter closure of your child's PDA is done to close the opening between your child's aorta and pulmonary artery.
 Normally, the opening closes shortly after birth.
 Transcatheter closure may be done if your child is having symptoms.
 It also may be done to reduce the risk of infection if your child does not have symptoms.

 How do I prepare my child for transcatheter closure of PDA?

 Your child's healthcare provider will talk to you about how to prepare your child for this procedure.
-He may tell you that your child should not eat or drink anything after midnight on the day of the procedure.
-He will tell you what medicines your child should take or not take on the day of the procedure.
+You may be told that your child should not eat or drink anything after midnight on the day of the procedure.
+Your child's provider will tell you which medicines your child should take or not take on the day of the procedure.